sjondavey/ESGFrontEnd/readme.md

 ```
 (note the extended timeout which is required in case the output file is large)

-4. In the Azure portal, make sure port 8000 is open: Go to the VM / Networking and Create port rule.
-Change the Desination port range to 8000, make it TCP and any source.
+4. In the Azure portal, make sure port 8000 is open: Go to the VM / Networking and Create inbound port rule.
+Change the Destination port range to 8000, make it TCP and any source.
 Don't change any other default options
 5. Now you should be able to navigate to http://20.16.201.44:8000/ (or your IP address at port 8000) and you should see the app running.